Holstein

 Holstein once existed as the German County of Holstein (Grafschaft Holstein; 811–1474), the later Duchy of Holstein (Herzogtum Holstein; 1474–1866), and was the northernmost territory of the Holy Roman Empire.
 The history of Holstein is closely intertwined with the history of the Danish Duchy of Schleswig (Slesvig).
 The capital of Holstein is Kiel.

 Holstein's name comes from the Holcetae, a Saxon tribe mentioned by Adam of Bremen as living on the north bank of the Elbe, to the west of Hamburg.
-The name means "dwellers in the wood" (Northern Low Saxon: Hol(t)saten; Holzsassen).
+The name means "dwellers in the wood" or "hill-sitters" (Northern Low Saxon: Hol(t)saten; Holzsassen).

 History

 Origins

 After the Migration Period of the Early Middle Ages, Holstein was adjacent to the Obotrites on the coast of the Baltic Sea and the land of the Danes in Jutland.

 With the conquest of Old Saxony by Charlemagne circa 800, he granted the land north of the Eider River (Schleswig) to the Danes by the Treaty of Heiligen signed in 811.
 The ownership of what would late become eastern Holstein (districts of Plön and Ostholstein) was given to the Obotrites, namely the Wagrians, and the Saxon elite was deported to various areas of the empire.
 After 814, however, the Saxons were restored to Western Holstein.
 The Wagrians were pushed out of the Limes Saxoniae - the new border running from the Elbe River near Boizenburg northwards along the Bille River to the mouth of the Schwentine at the Kiel Fjord and the Baltic Sea.
 For the following 300 years, Holstein continued to be a part of Saxony.